cellantenna/mg_tron/README.md

   * `Update to Python3.10`

 * Hardware Rquirements
-  * `Gui only functional on ARM, for dearpygui module`
+  * `GUI only functional on ARM, for dearpygui module`